Solo Travel in Jordan

 The very southern point of Amman is Aqaba, which borders Eilat in Israel.
 It was chosen as the Arab Tourism City of 2011 and although it’s Jordan’s only coastal city, you still may have to cover up if you’re on your own.
 It is very touristy with shops, markets, restaurants and bars and is an ideal place to explore the Red Sea coral reefs and wrecks.

 Other places to visit in Jordan are: Dana, a preserved old stone village with simple living, wildlife and hiking routes through its nature reserve.
-The Dana reserve sits on the edge of the spectacular Great Rift Valley and is an eco dream.
-Explore other nature reserves at Ajlun, Mujib and Azraq Wetland Reserve.
+The Dana Biosphere Reserve sits on the edge of the spectacular Great Rift Valley and is an eco dream.
+Explore other nature reserves at Ajlun, Wadi Mujib and Azraq Wetland Reserve.